ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/overview.md

 * [A table containing the variables](./variables/variables.md) used by the Virtual Ecosystem, searchable based on the model that variables are used by, and how the variables are used by each model (e.g. generated during the setup process, etc).
-* A page containing an [explanation of how to configure plant functional types](./variables/pft_configuration.md).
+* [Details needed to setup novel runs of specific Virtual Ecosystem models](./model_details/overview.md)